overfullstack/overfullstack.github.io/src/pages/articles/2020-03-23---fight-complexity-with-fp/index.md

 ### The 3D design problem

-This problem is a 3-dimensional design problem stretching among - Sub-requests, service routes (sharing common fields & nodes), and Validations.
+This problem is a 3-dimensional design problem stretching among - Sub-requests, service routes (sharing common fields & nodes), and Validation count.
 In the above imperative approach, we entangled all 3, which lead to chaos.
 We need a design, which treats all of these separately, let them extend independently, and abstracts out validation sequencing and orchestration.
 We need to separate *What-to-do* from *How-to-do.*

 ### Dichotomous Data